o-power/dashing-data/README.md

 ### Heroku Production Environment

 The site was deployed to [here](https://dashing-data.herokuapp.com/) on Heroku from the GitHub repository.

-In the Heroku dashboard of the site:
+To deploy the site, an app was first created in Heroku.
+Then in the Heroku dashboard of the app:
 - The Heroku Postgres Hobby Dev add-on must be added under Overview.
+- The app must be connected to the GitHub repository under Deploy.
 - The environment variables listed above must be present in the config variables under Settings.
+USE_POSTGRES and USE_S3 should be set to 'TRUE'.

 The requirements.txt file lists all the required packages that Heroku will install.
 The Procfile tells Heroku to use Gunicorn to run the site.

 Once the site is deployed from the GitHub repository: